 Whatever your situation, having your investments all in one place is a surefire way to simplify your investing strategy and help you build wealth without a headache.

 Keeping everything in one place will require a special sort of robo-advisor, and the one you choose depends largely on where your investments reside.
 SigFig, for example, can track and manage any investments held in TD Ameritrade, Fidelity, or Schwab.
 Best of all, SigFig is one of our top 6 low-fee robo-advisors.

 The Goal of a Robo-Advisor Takeaway

 In short, simplifying your investment options so you can build wealth without the hassle is the ultimate goal of a robo-advisor.
 Robo-advisors achieve this goal in different ways depending on the robo itself, but some ways include offering premade investment portfolios, automatically rebalancing portfolios based on the market, and giving users the option to view all their investments in one place.

 Even though the goal is simplicity, this doesn’t mean that robo-advisors are only for beginners.
 While there are certainly robo-advisors with low initial investments designed to attract new and low-income investors, there are also robo-advisors attracting multi-million dollar investors who are pros at investing.
 (Don’t believe me?
-Just check out these robo-advisors with the most AUM for 2018!)
+Just check out these robo-advisors with the most AUM!)